Breach of Peace

 "The mug shots turn out to be a remarkable exercise in folk portraiture.
 Seeing them side by side with Etheridge's terrific portraits of the same men and women forty-five or more years later exerts a fascination reminiscent of Michael Apted's 'Up' film series.
 The interview excerpts bring to life the experience these people shared—not just the rides, the arrests, and the beatings but also, in many cases, the weeks or months they spent in jail afterward, often in the fearful confines of the infamous Parchman prison farm.
 We learn what they were doing before the rides and what they have done since."

-—Hendrik Hertzberg in the New Yorker
+—Hendrik Hertzberg, New Yorker